oldfly/marvin-python-toolbox/README.md

 workon python-toolbox-env
 marvin engine-generate
 ```
-Respond the interactive prompt and wait for the engine environment preparation, and don´t forget to start dev box before if you are using vagrant.
+Respond the interactive prompt and wait for the engine environment preparation, and don't forget to start dev box before if you are using vagrant.

 2. Test the new engine
 ```